One of the most common questions we get at Crossrope Australia is what effects and benefits there are from using heavy (weighted) jump ropes.

 This is one design aspect that flies under the radar but makes all the difference.

-When it comes to weighted jump rope training, the design of the ball bearing connection is quite crucial if you’re trying to foster a fun and effective jump rope experience.
+When it comes to weighted jump rope training, the design of the ball bearing in the handles is quite crucial if you’re trying to foster a fun and effective jump rope experience.

 Many weighted ropes use a design that has a poor rotating connection, or no connection at all which not only makes it frustrating to turn the rope, but it also encourages poor jumping form, destabilizes and places excessive strain on the wrists and shoulders, and can increase the chance of injury.